Undergraduate Admission Process

 Transfer credits from regionally-accredited institutions of higher education are accepted based on equivalency of course content and outcomes.
 Transfer courses must be completed with a C or better.
 The Registrar's Office, in consultation with Academic Affairs, is responsible for determining the acceptance of transfer credit.
 When necessary, students may be requested to provide course descriptions, course outcomes, and syllabi to assist in the evaluation of credit.
 Graduate level course work may not be applied in transfer toward undergraduate credit.
 Transcripts from nationally accredited colleges must be evaluated through the Prior Learning Assessment process.

 The College also recognizes competency demonstrated through CLEP, DSST, Excelsior College Examinations, and certain other postsecondary exams approved by the American Council on Education.
-Students seeking credit for examinations must request that official transcripts be sent directly to the Undergraduate Admissions Office for evaluation as transfer credit.
+Students seeking credit for examinations must request that official transcripts be sent directly to the Admissions Office for evaluation as transfer credit.
 Learning acquired through workplace training and/or other life experiences is acknowledged and may satisfy degree requirements as approved through the PLA process detailed in the “Prior Learning Assessment (PLA)” section.

 The number of transfer credits accepted will depend upon the specific requirements in the degree program selected; the maximum at the Associate Degree level is 44 credits and at the Bachelor’s Degree level 90 credits.

 In order to ensure that students take substantial upper level major credit courses at GSC, the following guidelines apply for transfer credit for Bachelor Programs:

 - Sixteen (16) credit hours of Upper Level major coursework must be taken at GSC.
 The integrative capstone is included as a part of the 16 credits.